mdri00/intro-git/README.md

 :golf: The next day, Bob realises that there is probably a better solution for the project than to manually write a function for each integer that could possibly be added.

 :computer: Bob checks the commit history (also called `git log`, History button in the Git panel), and Bob can click on the commit before the commit where they added the new function.
 Click on "view file": you can see the file as it was before !

-The weird characters next to "view file" are the `commit hash`: they uniquely idendify each commit in the project.
-Bob can copy-paste the old version and paste it in place of the new one.
+:clipboard: The weird characters next to "view file" are the `commit hash`: they uniquely idendify each commit in the project.

+:computer: Bob can copy-paste the old version and paste it in place of the new one, and create a commit that says that Bob falled back to an older version.
+Don't forget to `push` this change to GitHub and `pull` it to Alice's computer !

 :clipboard: (Optional) Alternatively, typing `git checkout <hash>` in the terminal allows to restore the working directory to how it was at the specific commit hash.
 Type `git checkout main` to go back to the current state.
 Typing `git revert <hash>` in the terminal creates a commits that cancels the changes of the given commit.
 Reverting several commits at once is possible with `git revert <hash1> <hash2> <hash3>`.